 Pro tip: Read your home insurance policy carefully to see what coverage it offers for valuables.
 You may need to add coverage.

 Protect your home from fires.
 Get a quick homeowners insurance quote today.

 Sewer backup is often excluded from home insurance policies.
 It’s just one of those things that’s usually not covered – unless you add a sewer backup endorsement to your policy.

 This endorsement can help you if you have water or waterborne materials back up through a sewer or drain.
 It can also help cover water or waterborne material that backs up through a sump, even if the backup was caused by mechanical failure of the sump.
 (It can cover personal property that was damaged, but it won’t cover the sump pump itself.)

 Anyways, this home insurance endorsement can help you out if you ever experience the unpleasantness of a sewer backup issue.
 It’s worth considering adding it to your policy.

 3. Earthquake coverage.

 Earthquakes can be extremely destructive.
 If your house is rocked by a quake, it could sustain some real damage.

 The thing is that earthquakes and earth movement are often excluded from home insurance policies.
 However, you may be able to add coverage for earthquakes through a home insurance endorsement.
 Adding an earthquake endorsement can help you protect your home if the earth starts shaking.
-It can help cover your “other structures” too, and it can even help you cover your personal belongings if there’s an earthquake.
 Make sure you read the endorsement carefully and understand the deductible that would apply if there was ever an earthquake and you had to file a claim.
 And don’t be afraid to ask questions about the coverage if you have any – questions are great!